guangchl/dotfiles/vim/MyVimNote.md

 >There are 3 modes, command mode, insert mode and visual mode.
 Most the time, be in command mode.

 ## Basic
     * :help           help
     * i/I             enter INSERT mode
     * esc/ctrl+[      enter command mode, ctrl+c breaks visual block and won't trigger InsertLeave autocommand event
     * .               redo previous command
     * u               undo previous change
     * U               return the whole line to original state
     * ctrl+r          redo previous change
     * :q              quit
     * :q!             quit without saving
     * :w              save
     * :x              save if there is any change and quit
     * :wq             save and quit
     * :wq!            save and quit, force write if file doesn't have write permission
     * :xa             save if there is any change and quit all files
+    * :!<command>     execute the command
+    * v motion :w abc selecting text to write to file called abc
+    * :r FILENAME     retrieves file FILENAME and puts it below the cursor
+    * :r !ls          reads output of ls command and puts it below the cursor

 ## Move Cursor & Scroll
     * basic movement